-Making judgements: during the course students will be encouraged to critically think on the potential competitive advantages that firms belonging to "industrial districts" and "contractual business networks" can obtain.
+Making judgments: during the course students will be encouraged to reflect critically on the potential competitive advantages that firms belonging to "industrial districts" and "contractual business networks" can obtain.

 Communication skills: discussion of case studies.

-Learning skills: each case study will be evaluated with regard to the consistency between the main aspects of rhe theoretical and policy framework and their implementation.
+Learning skills: each case study will be assessed with regard to the coherence between the theoretical and regulatory framework and its implementation.

 Written exam (by small groups) / Oral exam (individual).